 It is recommended that the minutes of the meetings of the Committee do not contain confidential information about any candidate or committee member.
-In the event that they do contain such confidential information, each member returns his or her copy of the minutes to the chairperson after they have been approved.
+In the event that they do contain such confidential information, each member returns their copy of the minutes to the chairperson after they have been approved.